yuhangbin/tiny-spring/README.md

 ## AOP

 ### Questions
 Q1.
-How to combine with IoC Container? \
+How AOP works in IoC Container? \
 A1.
-Implementing Hooks (BeanPostProcessor), return Proxy after initialize.
+The IoC Container support the hook (BeanPostProcessor) which you can use any process you want when initial beans.
+    So you can use AOP before bean initialize aware some custom logic.

+Q2.
+How to manage Resources?
+A2.
 ### Objects
     1. dynamic proxy
     2. Implementing BeanPostProcessor